-During the summer months, visitors can embark on a fairly easy hike to Piz Buin; the mountain made famous by the suntan lotion brand.
+During the summer months, visitors can embark on a fairly easy hike to Piz Buin – the mountain made famous by the sun cream brand.
 In winter, the village comes alive with toboggan runs, ice rinks and cross-country ski routes to keep all of its visitors entertained.
 A village of national importance, the sheer beauty of this picture-perfect place is not to be underestimated.

 Surrounded by mountains, Interlaken is a popular paragliding spot.
 Those taking a stroll on the ground should look up to the sky, as they meander through the Japanese gardens, to witness the rare sight of dozens of bird-sized humans flying above them.
 Interlaken is also the gateway to exploring the Jungfrau region, and visitors can take the Jungfraujoch express from Interlaken train station to the Top of Europe.

 Situated in the heart of Alpine Switzerland, there is an abundance of activities and attractions to keep visitors returning to Andermatt.
-A typical summer tourist itinerary here would include hiking, mountain biking, climbing, fishing and photographers and appreciators of stunningly peaceful panoramas will love a ride on the slowest express train in the world: The Glacier Express, which will take you all the way to Zermatt.
+A typical summer tourist itinerary here would include hiking, mountain biking, climbing and fishing, while photographers and appreciators of stunningly peaceful panoramas will love a ride on the slowest express train in the world: the Glacier Express, which will take you all the way to Zermatt.

 Dominated by a handsome castle, Spiez is a peaceful village situated on the edge of Lake Thun.
 Highlights from this little village include a 14-mile circular hike promising fine views of the mountainous terrain and bright blue lake waters, and a visit to the 1000-year-old church within Spiez Castle.